marty-wickham/2nd-milestone-project/README.md

 ..
 3. Click each link on the "Contact" page to verify that they work.

 * Games Buttons:
 ..
-1. Add relevant classes.
+1. Use jQuery's addClass to highlight different buttons.
 ..
-2. Try to submit the empty form and verify that an error message about the required fields appears.
+2. Try to click the buttons and check if their new classes are added.
 ..
-3. Try to submit the form with an invalid email address and verify that an error message appears.
-..
-4. Try to submit the form with all inputs valid and verify that a success message appears.
+3. Try to click the buttons again to remove their new classes.

 I used a *code validator* on [W3 Markup Validation Service](https://validator.w3.org/#validate_by_input) to checks for any errors that needed to be fixed in my code.